olafredin/silesia-slopes/README.md

 ```
 If `requirements.txt` has changed, re-run `pip install -r requirements.txt` inside the activated venv.

-## Assessment

-Graded on a final written exam (see the course description for details).
-Active participation in notebook laboratories is mandatory but not graded.

 ## Licence

 Course materials are released under the [Creative Commons Attribution 4.0 International Licence (CC-BY-4.0)](https://creativecommons.org/licenses/by/4.0/).
 You are welcome to reuse and adapt the materials with attribution.